The Met Council imposes a fee on its local government customers called the sewer availability charge, or SAC. We charge SAC whenever:

 The rate for one SAC unit in 2021 is $2,485.

-If you know details of the usage of the business (e.g., square feet, units, measurements, etc.) and are interested in finding out an estimate of the MCES SAC charges (before any SAC credit is applied), we have created an estimation tool for your use:
+If you know details of the usage of the business (for example, square feet, units, measurements, etc.) and are interested in finding out an estimate of the MCES SAC charges (before any SAC credit is applied), we have created an estimation tool for your use:

-Local government staff may determine (calculate) SAC on residential and commercial properties or have the Council complete determinations on commercial properties.
-The Council makes SAC determinations on all industrial properties.
+Local government staff may determine (calculate) SAC on residential and commercial properties or have the Met Council complete determinations on commercial properties.
+We make SAC determinations on all industrial properties.
 A description of the industrial waste program can be found here:

 The SAC program and how determinations are made